mauricekorf/CarefullyCausal/README.md

 broadly classified into the sections: estimand, estimators, and assumptions & diagnostics.
 We go over each part now in more detail.

-##### Estimand
+##### Causal Estimand

-The first lines in the output report the *estimand*, which is a precise description of your research question and should be defined before the analyses.
+The first lines in the output report the *causal estimand*, which is a precise description of your research question and should be defined before the analyses.
 Defining the estimand requires the user to think through many aspects, such as the population in which the research question is being asked, the duration and timing of exposure, the definition of the exposure and so on.
 Printing the estimand in the R output might ideally be considered as redundant, post-analysis, as it can inform us only about some basic characteristics.
 Particularly, the estimand targeted by the user which is printed in R can only inform us about the exposure variable, outcome variable, adjustment set and counterfactual contrast.
 Nonetheless, the idea of explicitly showing the estimand might serve as a reminder for the user to think through whether there is any discrepnancy between the actual estimated effect and the question of interest and motivates the user to double-check the pre-analysis part of thinking through the research question and corresponding estimand.
 In addition, the estimand uses counterfactual notation and therewith emphasizes that we are interested in causal effects without ambiguity.
 Currently, `CarefullyCausal` only provides the average treatment effect and thus the estimand depicted in the output is marginal.
 When the outcome of interest is continuous the estimand will be defined as a risk difference, however, when the outcome is dichotomous the estimand will be displayed as a risk ratio, odds ratio, or log odds ratio depending on the input arguments.
 Below the estimand, the adjustment set is reported.
 To learn more about estimands and its formulation see: [^3] [^4] [^5]

 ``` r
 #> Estimand: Average Treatment Effect (Marginal)